 Note new day and venue!
-Ferry County VSP Work Group meetings are held the 3rd Thursday of the month, 6 pm in the County Commissioners’ Office (290 E Tessie Blvd, Republic).
+Ferry County VSP Work Group meetings are held the 3rd Wednesday (note new day) of the month, 6 pm in the County Commissioners’ Office (290 E Tessie Blvd, Republic).

 Ferry Conservation District is leading the charge in developing, implementing and monitoring Washington State’s Voluntary Stewardship Program (VSP) in Ferry County.
 The Voluntary Stewardship Program provides an alternative approach for counties to address our state’s Growth Management Act requirements.
 The program uses a watershed-based, collaborative stewardship planning process, and relies on incentive-based practices for protecting critical areas, promoting viable agriculture, and encouraging cooperation among diverse stakeholders.